Chapter 1

 Social observers tend to perceive a ‘false consensus’ with respect to the relative commonness of their own responses.

 In plain terms, you assume most people would do what you would do.
-And when they do not, you tend to see them as the exception.
+And when they do not, you tend to treat them as the exception.

 That second part matters as much as the first.
-Ross and his colleagues did not just find that people overestimate agreement.
+Ross and his colleagues didn’t just find that people overestimate agreement.
 They also found that participants judged people who chose differently as having more extreme, more revealing personality traits.
 The person who pays the speeding ticket assumes most people would pay it.
 And they assume that someone who contests it in court must be the kind of person who loves conflict, or is paranoid about authority, or has something to prove.
 The same logic runs in reverse.
-The person who contests it thinks you are a pushover for not fighting back.
+Anyone who contests it thinks you are soft for not fighting back.

-This is what happens in design reviews.
+In design reviews, it happens like this.
 Someone builds a navigation pattern that makes sense to them and then describes users who cannot find their way around as “not our target user” or “low tech literacy.”
-Someone writes ui copy that feels obvious to them and assumes people who misread it were not paying attention.
-The false consensus effect does not just make you wrong about what users want.
-It makes you explain away evidence that you are wrong, because you have already decided that the people who behave differently are the outliers.
+Someone writes UI copy that feels obvious and assumes people who misread it were not paying attention.
+I have seen teams do this in the room while the evidence was right in front of them.
+One person misses the menu label in a test and the room starts explaining the person instead of the label.
+That bias pushes you toward the wrong call and gives you a ready-made excuse for why the people who struggle do not count.

-This is not vanity.
-It is just your brain reaching for the closest example: you.
-Your own preferences, habits, and reactions are the most accessible data you have about how humans behave.
-You have felt them.
-You have lived them.
-They feel like ground truth.
-So when your brain needs to estimate what is normal, it reaches for the nearest example it can find, you, and builds its model of the world from there.
+The brain does this when it has to guess what other people are like.
+Your own preferences, habits, and reactions are the nearest data you have.
+You have lived them, so they feel solid.
+So when your brain tries to estimate what is normal, it reaches for the nearest example it can find, you, and starts there.

-Designers do this constantly.
-You experience your own product with your own knowledge, your own patience, your own tolerance for ambiguity.
+In product work, it happens all the time.
+You use your own product with your own knowledge, patience, and tolerance for ambiguity.
 You know where everything is because you put it there.
-You understand the terminology because you wrote it.
-You feel good about the interaction because it matches how you think.
-And because your brain is doing this in the background without flagging it, you experience the result not as bias but as confidence.
+You understand the terms because you wrote them.
+The flow feels smooth because it fits how you think.
+That is why the mistake feels like confidence instead of bias.

 If you hesitate, that hesitation is the answer.
 It means you are pulling from your own head.

-There is a test worth running.
-After any design choice, ask: would someone who has never encountered this product land here and see what I see?
-Not would they eventually understand it.
-Would they, right now, without any context, read it the way I am reading it?
-If you cannot say yes with evidence, you are reasoning from your own experience, not theirs.
+One test is worth running.
+After any design choice, ask: would someone who has never seen this product land here and see what I see?
+Not after a tour.
+Not on a second try.
+Right now.
+If you cannot say yes with evidence, you are leaning on your own experience again.

-Pay attention also to how you talk about users who struggle.
-If your first reaction to a failed user test is to describe the participant as confused, distracted, or not representative, you are watching the false consensus effect in real time.
-The user who does not behave the way you expected is not the outlier.
-They are the data.
-The design that only works for people who think like you is not a design.
-It is a mirror.
+Pay attention to how you talk about users who struggle too.
+If your first reaction to a failed user test is to describe the participant as confused, distracted, or not representative, you are watching the bias happen in real time.
+The person who does not behave the way you expected is the data.
+A product that only works for people who think like you is a mirror with buttons on it.

 This does not mean your instincts are worthless.
-Pattern recognition built from real observation is valuable.
-But pattern recognition built from your own preferences, dressed up over years as expertise, is a very confident assumption.
-And confident assumptions are the most dangerous kind, because they do not feel like assumptions at all.
+Pattern recognition built from real observation matters.
+But pattern recognition built from your own preferences, dressed up over years as expertise, is still an assumption.
+Those are the dangerous ones, because they do not feel like assumptions at all.

 The most dangerous thing in design is not getting it wrong.
-It is getting it wrong and feeling dead certain you got it right.
+It is getting it wrong while feeling dead certain you got it right.

 Wouter de Bres